Subscribe to updates

 2026/27 Dedicated Schools Grant

-The Schools Block was allocated £296,898,709.
-This funding increased by £10.5m, primarily due to an uplift in the per-pupil unit of funding, partially offset by a reduction in pupil numbers.
-The report detailed changes to the National Funding Formula (NFF) for 2026/27, including the integration of previous grants and the setting of minimum per-pupil funding levels.
-The report recommended Option 4 for modelling the NFF, which involved increasing the Average Weighted Pupil Unit (AWPU) factor by £9 per pupil and maintaining a 0.0% Minimum Funding Guarantee (MFG).
-This option was favoured for providing maximum MFG protection and greater funding for schools.
+The Schools Block was expected to rise by £10.5 million, primarily due to an increase in the per-pupil unit of funding, despite a reduction in pupil numbers.
+This increase was also influenced by the inclusion of previous grants for teacher pay and pension contributions.
+The report detailed proposed changes to the National Funding Formula (NFF) for 2026/27, including the integration of certain grants and the setting of minimum per-pupil funding levels.
+Option 4 was recommended for the NFF, which involved increasing the Average Weighted Pupil Unit (AWPU) by £9 per pupil while maintaining a 0.0% Minimum Funding Guarantee (MFG).

 DSG Deficit Recovery Plan